johannesgiorgis/100-days-of-data-science/log.md

 **Thoughts**: This course covered methods to overcome the limitations of threads - multiprocessing, inter-process communication, and worker pools.
 Another valuable course.
 Can't wait to implement this in my projects to further deepen my understandings.

 **Link(s) to work**: None for today.

+### Day 18: Monday, April 8th, 2019

+**Today's Progress**: I completed the _Quickly Analyzing Data With Parallel Processing_ course.

+**Thoughts**: This course covered how to use processes and threads to work with large datasets more efficiently.
+It introduced the MapReduce paradigm by having us work through these types of exercises.
+Already reached 50% in less than 20 days!
+Working consistently definitely pays off.
+I'm very excited to apply these learnings on my own independent projects soon.

+**Link(s) to work**: None for today.